w3c/wot-thing-description/proposals/manegiable-aff-data-mapping/proposal.md

 ### 4.2 Concept B: Capabilities / Clusters (Context and Management)

 Building on the Variables mechanism, we introduce a new top-level structural element called **Capability** (or Cluster or some better name) to encapsulate related Affordances and Variables.
-This construct provides a runtime context for managing complex interactions that require stateful managment.
+This construct provides a runtime context for managing complex interactions that require stateful management.

 - **Definition:** A **Capability** is a new top-level structural element that serves as a **runtime context** for a complex function.
 It groups a set of related Affordances and Variables.
 - **Role:** Establish **scoping**, and define **relationships** between interactions.